 - As weather heats up expect to battle acne, and have your prevention strategy well in place.

-- Cleanse your chest skin with a gently exfoliating shower cloth and alternate a pyrithione zinc cleanser with either a benzoyl peroxide acne fighting cleanser or a 2% salicylic acid and 2+% glycolic acid acne cleanser such as my Foaming Acne Treatment Cleanser if you are allergic to benzoyl peroxide.
+- Cleanse your chest skin with a gently exfoliating shower cloth and alternate a pyrithione zinc cleanser with either a benzoyl peroxide acne fighting cleanser or a 2% salicylic acid and 10% glycolic acid acne cleanser such as my Foaming Acne Treatment Cleanser if you are allergic to benzoyl peroxide.

 - Be sure you have breathable work-out clothing.